Symplectic GARK methods for partitioned Hamiltonian systems: Symplectic GARK schemes -- the general case

-Here, the standard matrix and vector multiplication is denoted by dot (e.g., $\mathbf{b}^T \cdot \mathbf{c}$ is a dot product), whereas the cross denotes component-wise multiplication (e.g., $\mathbf{b}\times \mathbf{c}$ is a vector of element-wise products).
+Here, the standard matrix and vector multiplication is denoted by dot (e.g., $\mathbf{b}\tr \cdot \mathbf{c}$ is a dot product), whereas the cross denotes component-wise multiplication (e.g., $\mathbf{b}\times \mathbf{c}$ is a vector of element-wise products).
+For internally consistent schemes these order conditions simplify considerably.
+Moreover, for symplectic GARK schemes many of the order conditions \eqref{eqn:GARK-order-conditions-1-to-4} are redundant.